mcosovic/JuliaGrid.jl/docs/src/manual/acOptimalPowerFlow.md

 ##### Power Piecewise Constraints
 In the context of cost modelling, the `piecewise` field acts as a reference to the inequality constraints associated with linear piecewise cost functions.
 These constraints are established using the [`cost!`](@ref cost!) function, with `active = 1` or `reactive = 1` specified when working with linear piecewise cost functions that consist of multiple segments.
 In our example, only the active power cost of `Generator 2` is modelled as a linear piecewise function with two segments, and JuliaGrid takes care of setting up the appropriate inequality constraints for each segment:
 ```@repl ACOptimalPowerFlow
-print(system.generator.label, analysis.constraint.piecewise.active)
+print(system.generator.label, analysis.method.constraint.piecewise.active)
 ```

 It is worth noting that these constraints can also be automatically updated using the [`cost!`](@ref cost!) function.
 Readers can find more details in the section discussing the objective function.

 As mentioned at the beginning, a linear piecewise cost functions with multiple segments will also introduce helper variables that are added to the objective function.
 In this specific example, the helper variable is:
 ```@repl ACOptimalPowerFlow
-analysis.variable.actwise[2]
+analysis.method.variable.actwise[2]
 ```

 ---